tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Out of battle, the slippers work for about five minutes, but the GM gets to pick who can see you and who can’t.

 **Quirk:** Speaks in a whisper.

 ---

+#### Verdant Boots

+Plants sprout instantly in your footsteps.
+You can easily be followed when walking – all your pursuer needs to do is look for the wide path of riotous vegetation that springs up in your wake.
+These books are banned on all Imperial highways and in cities, as one casual stroll can ruin a paved road as trees and plants push up between the stones.

+In combat, the growth of plants around your feet hinders your foes.
+Enemies take a -2 penalty to attempts to disengage from you, as they’ve also got to pull themselves free of the thorn bushes and twining plants you’ve inadvertently caused to grow around you.

+**Quirk:** Suffers from hayfever.

+>_Note:_ In the village of Hawhedge, the punishment for many crimes is to spend a day walking up and down the fields in the “Boots of Justice”.
+They’re a pair of verdant boots, only with a ball and chain attached to each boot.
+The ball’s hollow and pierced with lots of little holes, and the villagers fill it with seeds of whatever plants they want to grow that day. - Synix Alacostar, Wizard of Horizon

+---